fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 ```

 <!-- Nyt komponentin _App_ sisällä määritelty muuttuja <i>dispatch</i> eli käytännössä redux-storen dispatch-funktio on lisätty useEffectille parametrina annettuun taulukkoon. **Jos** dispatch-muuttujan sisältö muuttuisi ohjelman suoritusaikana, suoritettaisiin efekti uudelleen, näin ei kuitenkaan ole, eli varoitus on tässä tilanteessa oikeastaan aiheeton. -->
-Now the variable <i>dispatch</i> we define in the _App_ component, which practically is the dispatch function of the redux-store, has been added to the array useEffect receives as a parameter.
+Now the variable <i>dispatch</i> we define in the _App_ component, which practically is the dispatch function of the redux store, has been added to the array useEffect received as a parameter.
-**If** the value of the dispatch-variable would change during runtime,
+**If** the value of the dispatch variable changes during runtime,
-the effect would be executed again.
+the effect will be executed again.
 This however cannot happen in our application, so the warning is unnecessary.

 <!-- Toinen tapa päästä eroon varoituksesta olisi disabloida se kyseisen rivin kohdalta: -->
 Another way to get rid of the warning would be to disable eslint on that line: